simplebusiness26/The-App/RULES.md

   already run.
 - Every entity above needs one canonical table.
 If you find yourself writing a second table for the same noun, you've misread the model.
-- Reviews attach to places, clubs and events — not to Explorers.
+- Reviews attach to places, clubs and events — never to Explorers.
 - Never delete an Explorer's content as a side effect of another change.

 ## Git